Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

   - The option to use voice input to prompt text is available.

 - Version 1.2 released on Dec 23, 2023.
 It includes the following additional options:

   - Data encryption for all storage types.

     - SharePoint list
     - Database
     - Local Storage
     - Seamless support of the Chat Sharing option for all storage types

   - GPT-4 Vision APIM endpoint (/openai4/vision).
   - Speech synthesis to read out AI-generated texts by default
     - The standard Web Speech API requires selecting the preferred language; using default page language is not always optimal.
 This default option is used when Native OpenAI text-to-speech model is not available.
     - Azure OpenAI does not yet have support for text-to-speech models (as of Dec 2023).
   - /tts APIM endpoint (/openainative/tts) and Native OpenAI text-to-speech model for AI-generated texts.
     - In case of using Native OpenAI endpoints - direct URL or APIM-based operation - the native text-to-speech model automatically handles text that contains mixed languages.

+- Version 1.3 released on Sep 7, 2024.
+I added support for two newer language models, GPT-4o and GPT-4o Mini.

+  - In order to upgrade, GPT-4o APIM endpoints should be added under the existing root API OpenAI4: /openai4/chat4o and /openai4/chat4omini
+  - Parallel function calling, image generation and recognition are seamlessly supported for new models.
+  - Updated documentation with these new models.

 ### Full-Scale Setup

 ![Data access diagram](docs/data-access-diagram.png "Data access diagram")